Igloo round and barrel rectangular domes floor types. Dome, arch, vault shapes circular brickwork.

 (For better dome heat absorbing mass concrete Cladding layer recipe page link is at the bottom.)

-Structural and building differences in square and igloo domes.
+Structural and building differences in barrel and round brick ovens

 After the first half in round igloo dome construction, gaps between bricks start to appear making it very hard to lay all firebricks accurately.

-Gaps appearing between firebricks in forming round igloo style wood oven dome.
+Gaps appearing between firebricks in forming round brick igloo style wood oven dome.

 Gaps between firebricks in forming

 What it means?
 Inside the dome chamber, on the hot face, brick's edges have to be joined side to side (border to border.)
 Otherwise lots of mortar is required both in horizontal and vertical gaps between firebricks.
 It's fine at the bottom but the second half towards the top produces larger and larger gaps and too large in the last ~30% of dome forming.
 As soon as thin gaps start to appear bigger adjusting and cutting of bricks must start.
 Gaps between bricks on inside filled with mortar weaken the oven.
 These bricks get loose (wiggly) if there are gaps filled with mortar between them.
 After the initial firing, heat differences in material and expansion movements in the dome, mortar won't stay firmly bond to bricks as we knew it while mortaring.
 Refractory is not as masonry.
-Refractory mortar thicker then ¼" (6mm) starts to shrinks and crack between bricks which later causes collapsing.
-Igloo dome does not have the line of thrust-rule diagram line as calculated self-standing 'catenary arch' as used in e.g. brick pottery kilns.
-Self standing catenary arch is very high for cooking oven (you can calculate low vault catenary arch but e.g. cladding needs to be loaded over to hold splitting the structure to sides.)
-Also in 'catenary curve arch' kiln bricks have to be cut precisely for it to last and from experience potters avoid mortar as much as possible (pottery is one off oldest trades) loosen bricks attract gravity as center-top weight pushes towards sides causing collapse, with the addition also circular heated structures move not like roofs on buildings - best website on catenary arch and best to read!
+Refractory mortar thicker than 1/4" (6mm) starts to shrinks and crack between bricks which later causes collapsing.
+Igloo dome does not have the line of thrust-rule diagram line like calculated self-standing catenary arch has as is used in e.g. arches in brick pottery kilns.
+Self standing catenary arch would have very high vault for cooking oven design (you can calculate low vault catenary arch but e.g. cladding needs to be loaded over to hold splitting the structure to sides.)
+Also in 'catenary curve arch' kiln bricks have to be cut precisely for it to last.
+From experience potters avoid mortar as much as possible (pottery is one of the oldest trades), loosen bricks attract gravity as center-top weight pushes towards sides causing collapse.
+You would have to rebuild it; or might be offered again some commercial pre-fabricated kit (hopefully not some lemon shell) because you already own a platform for a round oven purpose, as it happens.
+With the addition circular heated structures move not like roofs on buildings - best website on catenary arch stability notions and best to read if you are interested!

 Have a look at all gaps between firebricks that show exactly how the ceiling would look like from inside - on outside bricks are more apart by the radius, these gaps can't be big too.
 It is not only the halving bricks.
 We have here triangles of all sizes, horizontally and vertically forming.
 These cannot be simply filled with mortar (at least not if you are building lasting quality oven project.)
 Here is heaps of cutting involved, I personally say a big job just to create only the hot face on inside properly.
 As you go in circles every following brick has to be adjusted by cutting to align and fit the one before, and so on, the off-cut will fit somewhere later (although usually for another dome.) "...
 Don't be scared be prepared."
 With barrel dome types you don't get these problems.